-The issues and subsequent revisions to CGNCR reported in October 2014 were identified through work undertaken to reconcile the 3 different fiscal measures (that is net cash requirement, net borrowing and net debt) and to reconcile the central government net cash requirement with cash reported in audited resource accounts.
+The issues and subsequent revisions to CGNCR reported in October were identified through work undertaken to reconcile the 3 different fiscal measures (that is net cash requirement, net borrowing and net debt) and to reconcile the central government net cash requirement with cash reported in audited resource accounts.

 We are currently building these reconciliation processes into the monthly production systems.
-The first of these new reconciliations, Table REC3 (Appendix C) (59.5 Kb Excel sheet), attempts to reconcile central government net cash requirement and net debt.
+The first of these new reconciliations,table REC3, attempts to reconcile central government net cash requirement and net debt.

-Table REC3 is not currently designated a National Statistic at this time and should be considered as work-inprogress, with plans to introduce an improved version in the June publication.
+It should be stressed that, table REC3 is not currently designated a National Statistic and should be considered as a work-in-progress, with plans to introduced an improved version of the reconciliation in the coming months.